canonical/bundle-kubeflow/tests/airgapped/README.md

 # Testing Airgapped Installation
-> :warning: **Those scripts require at least 500 GB**: Since they download all images of Kubeflow, both in host and inside the LXC container
->
-> :warning: **Those scripts require Python 3.10**

-For running the tests we expect an environment that can:
-1. Spin up LXC containers
-2. Have Docker to pull images
+The scripts for testing an airgapped installation have the following requirements for the host machine:
+- Internet connection
+- Ubuntu 22.04
+- Python 3.10
+- 500 GB of disk space available

-We need Docker to pull all the images necessary and push them to the airgapped LXC container.
+Additionally, the host machine will use Docker the pull all the images needed, and LXC to create the airgapped container.

 ## Setup the environment